bytebase/bytebase.com-old/content/blog/database-change-management-with-snowflake.md

 Now you can see the full migration history of DB_DEMO_BB.
 However, what is **Establish new baseline**?
 When should it be used?

 By adopting Bytebase, we expect teams to use Bytebase exclusively for all schema changes.
 Meanwhile, if someone has made Snowflake schema change outside of Bytebase, obviously Bytebase won’t know it.
 And because Bytebase has recorded its own copy of schema, when Bytebase compares that with the live schema having that out-of-band schema change, it will notice a discrepancy and surface a schema drift anomaly.
-If that change is intended, then you should use baseline the schema state again to reconcile.
+If that change is intended, then you should use baseline to reconcile the schema state again.

 In this section, you’ll be guided through this process.